temporalio/documentation/docs-src/go/how-to-set-a-workflow-id-in-go.md

   - how-to
 ---

+Although it is not required, we recommend providing your own [Workflow Id](/concepts/what-is-a-workflow-id) that maps to a business process or business entity identifier, such as an order identifier or customer identifier.

 Create an instance of [`StartWorkflowOptions`](https://pkg.go.dev/go.temporal.io/sdk@v1.10.0/client#StartWorkflowOptions) from the `go.temporal.io/sdk/client` package, set the `ID` field, and pass the instance to the `ExecuteWorkflow` call.

 - Type: `string`